Convergence Analysis of Split Federated Learning on Heterogeneous Data: Problem Formulation

 \textit{Step 1: client forward propagation}.
 Each client $n$ samples a mini-batch of data $\zeta_{n}^{t,i}$ from $\mathcal{D}_n$, computes the intermediate features (e.g., activation values at the cut layer) over its current model $\boldsymbol{x}_{c,n}^{t,i}$, and sends the activation to the main server.
 The clients perform forward propagation in parallel. \\

 \textit{Step 2: main server training}.
 Upon receiving the activation of each client $n$, \begin{itemize} \item SFL-V1: the main server computes the loss using the current server-side model $\boldsymbol{x}_{s,n}^{t,i}$.
 It then computes the gradients over $\boldsymbol{x}_{s,n}^{t,i}$ to update the model.
-It also computes the gradient over the activation at the cut layer, and sends it to client $n$. \item SFL-V2: the main server computes the loss based on $\boldsymbol{x}_{s}^{t,i}$, based on which it then computes the gradients and updates $\boldsymbol{x}_{s}^{t,i}$.
+It also computes the gradient over the activation at the cut layer, and sends it to client $n$. \item SFL-V2: the main server computes the loss $F_n(\left\{\boldsymbol{x}_{c,n}^{t,i},\boldsymbol{x}_s^{t,i}\right\})$, based on which it then updates the server-side model $\boldsymbol{x}_s^{t,i}$.
 It also computes and sends the gradient over activation at the cut layer to client $n$.
 Note that the main server sequentially interacts with the clients in a randomized order. \end{itemize}

 \textit{Step 3: client backward propagation}.
 Receiving gradient at the cut layer, each client $n$ computes the client-side gradient using the chain rule, and then updates its model $\boldsymbol{x}_{c,n}^{t,i}$.